AirGuanZ/imgui-filebrowser/README.md

 * Use `double click` to enter a directory
 * Use `single click` to (de)select a regular file (or directory, when `ImGuiFileBrowserFlags_SelectDirectory` is enabled)
 *  When `ImGuiFileBrowserFlags_SelectDirectory` is enabled and no directory is selected, clicking `ok` will choose the current directory as selected result
+*  When `ImGuiFileBrowserFlags_MultipleSelection` is enabled, hold `Shift` or `Ctrl` to select more than one file
+*  When `ImGuiFileBrowserFlags_CreateNewDir` is enabled, click the top-right little button "+" to create a new directory

 ## Note